 Let’s start with home security systems.
 While you can have your surveillance cameras running 24/7, and you may wish to do so, it makes more sense to have those cameras linked to motion sensors.
 If nothing else, you want to be notified if something happens to your home, and motion sensors can help your system alert you to an incident.
 Motion sensors are also a crucial component of any alarm system you install, as door and window sensors can sometimes be manipulated by intruders from outside your house.

 As far as lighting control goes, motion sensors are especially useful if you install any outdoor lights.
 You can set up sensors to turn your lights on as you walk out the back door, or install them around your driveway to better illuminate the path to your front door.
 Sensors can also be used in conjunction with your motorized shades to adjust your shades and fixtures to account for how bright it is outside.

 Want to go hands-free but don’t trust your devices to get it right on their own?
-Voice control gives you more ways to manage your devices without the use of a touchpad, wall panel or other control device.
+Voice control gives you more ways to manage your devices without the use of a touchpad, wall panel or other smart house control system device.

 What voice control gives you that scheduling and sensors don’t is a more direct way to interact with your devices.
 You still have the same fine degree of control and finesse that comes with a touchpad or similar device, just without a physical control surface.

-If you’re interested in learning more about any of these technologies and how they can simplify the devices in your automated home, call Insight Automation International’s Calgary office at 1-888-447-1998 or visit us online.
+If you’re interested in learning more about any of these technologies and how they can simplify your home automation system in Calgary, call Insight Automation International’s Calgary office at 1-888-447-1998 or visit us online.